shmkle/TemporalResampler/README.md

     false == uses EMA smoothing. adds latency, smooth cursor true == uses reverse EMA smoothing. can reverse hardware smoothing, snappy cursor.
 Follow the guide given by the Reconstructor plugin wiki to find the appropriate value (link below)

+**Chatter Diameter:**

+    Default: 0
+    Diameter of unusable chatter information in tablet coordinates.
+    0 == off. will make the filter use a different process for extrapolating inputs higher == on. increase this value until holding your pen in place does not chatter

 [Reconstructor](https://github.com/X9VoiD/VoiDPlugins/wiki/Reconstructor)